galena-dimeska/FER-with-Deep-and-Transfer-Learning/README.md

 # Contents

-This repository contains the Jupyter notebook (.ipynb) for the "Deep Learning Approach for Facial Expression Recognition in Images with OCOsense Glasses-Worn Faces" project as well as the paper (.pdf) which provides a detailed explanation of the project's goals, experiments and results.
+This repository contains the Jupyter Notebook (.ipynb) for the "Deep Learning Approach for Facial Expression Recognition in Images with OCOsense Glasses-Worn Faces" project as well as the paper (.pdf) which provides a detailed explanation of the project's goals, experiments and results.

 # Abstract